 The Salon was founded in September 2007 and developed under the guidance of Hilda Fernandez, Clint Burnham, Paul Kingsbury and Jesse Proudfoot.
 On June 24, 2014 Lacan Salon was incorporated as a society under the Society Act of British Columbia.
 The current board of directors is comprised of Hilda Fernandez (President); Alessandra Caperdoni (Vice-President); Christopher Dzierzawa (Secretary); Ted Byrne (Treasurer); Clint Burnham (Director); Paul Kingsbury (Director).

 Lacan Salon has grown to an average of twenty participants each term who come from a wide variety of academic disciplines and therapeutic traditions and who continue to push the Salon in new directions.

 While some members have received Lacanian analytical training or have studied more extensively at Lacanian schools, others are new to Lacan.
-Some are artists, writers, or activists, but our study group is largely composed of academics and graduate students from numerous disciplines including Literature, Geography, Philosophy, Art and Political Science.
+Some are artists, writers, or activists, although our study group is largely composed of academics and graduate students from the social sciences including Literature, Geography, Philosophy, Art and Political Science.
 This heterogeneity and interdisciplinary focus enriches our study by opening up new readings of psychoanalytic texts, as well as by fostering a plurality of textual meanings.
 We encourage this diversity and affirm the creation of singular ideas that resonate for some but not necessarily for all.
 We promote a fragmented knowledge, a dismembering of conventional agreements, and strive to remain faithful to the original radicality of the Freudian unconscious, questioning the comfortable belief in a whole knowledge or the existence of a single truth.

 * * *